aoterodelaroza/acpdb/README.md

 ~~~
 INSERT METHOD name.s
-  GAUSSIAN_KEYWORD ...
-  PSI4_KEYWORD ...
   LITREFS ref1.s [ref2.s] ...
   DESCRIPTION ...
 END
 ~~~
 Insert a computational method with name `name.s` in the database.
-The method definition includes details regarding how to write input files for it.
-At the moment, only two writer interfaces are supported: Gaussian and psi4.
 The literature references (by key or numerical ID) for the method are given in LITREFS and a description can be provided.

-The details for Gaussian calculations using this methods are given in the GAUSSIAN\_KEYWORD.
-This should be a string of key=value entries separated by ;.
-For GAUSSIAN\_KEYWORD, the following keys are
-accepted:

-- method: the method and basis set combination to put in the route section (can include other information).
-Example: method=b3lyp/6-31G*.

-- gbs: the gbs file for a general basis set input.
-Example: gbs=minis.gbs.

-For the PSI4\_KEYWORD, the accpetable keys are:

-- method: the name of the method to be passed to the energy() call.
-Example: method=b3lyp.

-- basis: the basis set.
-Example: basis=6-31G*.

 #### Structures